-Linda’s passion has led to changes in the veterinary treatment protocol for IVDD patients.
+Linda’s passion has led to changes in the veterinary protocol for treating IVDD patients.
 Her idea has saved innumerable lives.

-In 2002 Linda was a typical pet mom to her Dachshunds.
+Linda’s journey began in 2002, when she was just a regular pet mom to two Dachshunds.
 She liked learning about the breed so she joined an online chat group that was popular at the time.

 One day a story was posted about a Dachshund named Dodger.
 The dog was diagnosed with IVDD which is a disease of the spinal cord that causes the discs to harden prematurely and rupture.
 The painful condition can have many neurologic complications, including paralysis and incontinence.